Programs and Events

 Last Wednesday of the Month, 6:30-8:00 PM

 This peer-supported writing group will provide experienced and novice writers the chance to discuss the craft of writing, do some writing exercises, and celebrate one of our favorite pastimes.
-From blogger to novelist to poet and beyond, writers of all ages and backgrounds are welcome.
-Contact Phil at email@example.com or (414) 321-9595 ext.
-4116 for more details.
+From blogger to novelist to poet and beyond, writers of all ages are welcome.
+We will be meeting onsite at Greenfield Public Library’s Community Room and socially distance.
+Contact Phil at firstname.lastname@example.org or 414-321-9595 ext.
+4116 for more information.

 The “Greenfield Aces” Cribbage Club (In Person)

 First and Third Friday of the Month, 2:00-4:00 PM

 January 6 & 20, February 3 & 17, March 3 & 17, April 7 & 21, May 5 & 19

 Whether you are just interested in learning to play, or have won a few Cribbage tournaments in your day, the “Greenfield Aces” Cribbage Club is a perfect place for players of all levels to come together over a classic pastime!

 Adult Crafts (In Person)

 Fourth Thursday of the Month at 6:00-7:00 PM

 January 26, February 23, March 23, April 27

 Registration is required.
 You can register on our website here.
 Registration will open one week in advance.
 Registration will close and the link will be removed once registration is full.